 - If evisceration has happened, do not use binder, and take to OR immediately.

 - Prevention: : good surgical technique, avoid heavy lifting for 4–6 weeks after abdominal laparotomy

 - Complications: sepsis, fluid and electrolyte abnormalities, malnutrition

-- Spontaneous closure occurs in roughly 70% of patients
+- Spontaneous closure occurs in at least 30% of patients

-- Surgical therapy: attempted 1–4 months after trial of conservative therapy if no signs of spontaneous closure, depending on how many adverse factors (high-output fistula, diseased bowel, distal obstruction) patient have
+- Surgical therapy: attempted 1–4 months after trial of conservative therapy if no signs of spontaneous closure are present

 - Lysis of adhesions